matthewwall/weert/DATAMODEL.md

 ### Observation type
 A specific measurable type, such as “outside temperature,” known by a name, such as `outside_temperature`.
-The name must be unique within an instrument.
+The name must be unique within a stream.

 ### Timestamp
 The time, in milliseconds, since the unix epoch.
 This is the same definition that JavaScript uses.